 The Pantanal, Brazil: Roseate Spoonbill

-The openness of the vast wetlands of the Pantanal makes spotting birdlife incredibly easy, and with over 650 species inhabiting the area, you can expect a kaleidoscopic spectacle in the skies.
+The openness of the vast wetlands of the Pantanal makes bird-watching incredibly easy, and with over 650 species inhabiting the area, you can expect a kaleidoscopic spectacle in the skies.
 The Roseate Spoonbill is beautiful to see, its pink wings adding glorious colour to the verdant backdrop of Pantanal vegetation.
 Amongst the most exciting sightings to tick off your list are the green kingfisher, surucua trogon, hyacinth macaw, blue-crowned motmot, black-hooded parakeet, and jabiru stork.
 The sound of their chorus of chirps and songs is equally as impressive.

 Nest for the Night: Barra Mansa Lodge >